neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

 ```
 import_key <muliti-sig-account-name> <muliti-sig-account-private-key>
 ```
-> Note that the private key to be used here comes from the `suggest_brain_key` command executed in one of preceding steps.
-In our case it was `5HqjT9Ze...LHep7b69pi`, but naturally yours will be different.
+> Note that the private key to be used here comes from the `suggest_brain_key` command described above.

 ### Try it out
 Transfer some funds to the new multi-sig account:
 ```
 transfer <your-base-account-name> <muliti-sig-account-name> 10000000 BTS "here is some cash" true
 ```
-Now try to pay out some funds from the multi-sig account (make sure it's less than the amount received to be able to cover the transfer fee):
+Now try to pay out some funds from the multi-sig account (make sure it's less than the amount received, so there are funds left to cover the transfer fee):
 ```
 transfer <muliti-sig-account-name> <your-base-account-name> 300000 BTS "paying back" true
 ```